-Children's Social Care Services - Warwickshire Children & Families Front Door (Front Door)
+Children's Social Care Services - Multi Agency Safeguarding Hub (MASH)

-- The Front Door is there to ensure that "People in Warwickshire are safeguarded from harm, receiving the services they need, at the right time, effectively and efficiently" - The Front Door is a partnership between Warwickshire County Council, Warwickshire Police, Warwickshire NHS health services and other key partner agencies working together to safeguard children and young people. - When a professional, family member or member of the public is concerned about a child or young person is at risk of significant harm they can report it by completing a Multi-Agency Contact form (MAC). - Practitioners who are worried about a child or family can access a consultation with a child and family practitioner in several ways to discuss their concerns. - Depending on the severity of the concerns, this can happen with Family Support Worker, Targeted Support Officer, or for cases where there is a concern regarding significant harm, a social worker in the Front Door. - Schools have a dedicated worker located in the Front Door to support them called the Front Door Education Lead.
-This role enables schools to get advice and guidance on complex situations and can be contacted by telephoning 01926 414 144 or email TriageHub@warwickshire.gov.uk
+The MASH is to ensure that "People in Warwickshire are safeguarded from harm, receiving the services they need, at the right time, effectively and efficiently"

+- The Multi-Agency Safeguarding Hub (MASH) is a partnership between Warwickshire County Council, Warwickshire Police, Warwickshire NHS health services and other key partner agencies working together to safeguard children and young people.
+When a professional, family member or member of the public is concerned about a child or young person is at risk of significant harm they can report it by completing a Multi-Agency Referral Form (MARF). - Practitioners who are worried about a child or family can access a consultation with a child and family practitioner in several ways to discuss their concerns.
+Depending on the severity of the concerns, this can happen with Family Support Worker, Targeted Support Officer, or for cases where there is a concern regarding significant harm, a social worker in the MASH.